Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: introduction

 can be compensated by a corresponding gauge transformation of the potential fields, $\mathbf{A} \rightarrow \mathbf{A} + {\bm \nabla} \Lambda$ and $\phi \rightarrow \phi - \dot{\Lambda}$.
 All physical results must be invariant under local U(1) transformations.

 Critically, if the model is to be implemented in a truncated basis, the truncation must be carried out in a way which is consistent with the gauge transformation in Eq.~\eqref{eq:eq1}; that is, a gauge transformation of the field must be able to be compensated with an appropriate dimensional unitary transformation of the state vector.
 In a different context, these insights form the basis of lattice gauge theory, introduced by Wilson~\cite{PhysRevD.10.2445} to study quantum chromodynamics on a lattice, where the continuous representation of position is truncated to a finite basis in a manner which respects the gauge symmetry of the theory.
+Recent work has shown that gauge invariance can be restored in truncated material systems~\cite{DiStefano2019Aug,Savasta2021May,Taylor2020Sep}, by using a generalized minimal coupling replacement in the form of a unitary transformation, which correctly constrains the light-matter interaction within the truncated subspace.

-Equivalent insights can be used to show that truncation of photonic degrees of freedom (e.g., the number of photonic modes) also yields gauge-dependent predictions~\cite{DeBernardis2018Apr,Taylor2022Mar}, and it has been noted in different contexts, such as high-order harmonic generation~\cite{Han2010Jun}, and tight-binding models~\cite{Li2020May}, that truncation in the Coulomb gauge (and its analogues) allows for converging results with less modes, while the multipolar gauge (and its analogues) allow for less material states.
-In the context of media with loss, discrete mode expansions of the electromagnetic fields can take the form of, e.g., quasi-modes~\cite{Dalton1999Jul}, or quasinormal modes (QNMs)~\cite{2ndquant2,Lalanne_review,Kristensen:20}---where for the latter, a fully quantized theory has been developed recently~\cite{frankequantization} and applied to plasmonic single-photon sources~\cite{Hughes_SPS_2019}, and coupled resonators~\cite{franke2020quantized}, including gain-loss systems~\cite{PhysRevA.105.023702,PhysRevX.11.041020}, and appears to be an excellent candidate for modelling ultrastrong cavity-QED interactions in realistic media.
+Equivalent insights can be used to show that truncation of photonic degrees of freedom (e.g., the number of photonic modes) also yields gauge-dependent predictions~\cite{DeBernardis2018Apr,Taylor2022Mar}, and that gauge invariance can be restored by a similar unitary transformation.
+It has also been noted in different contexts, such as high-order harmonic generation~\cite{Han2010Jun}, and tight-binding models~\cite{Li2020May}, that truncation in the Coulomb gauge (and its analogues) allows for converging results with less modes, while the multipolar gauge (and its analogues) allow for less material states.
+In the context of media with loss, discrete mode expansions of the electromagnetic fields can take the form of, e.g., quasi-modes of various types~\cite{Dalton1999Jul,Fussell2008May,Vendromin2022Oct}, or quasinormal modes (QNMs)~\cite{2ndquant2,Lalanne_review,Kristensen:20}---where for the latter, a fully quantized theory has been developed recently~\cite{frankequantization} and applied to plasmonic single-photon sources~\cite{Hughes_SPS_2019}, and coupled resonators~\cite{franke2020quantized}, including gain-loss systems~\cite{PhysRevA.105.023702,PhysRevX.11.041020}, and appears to be an excellent candidate for modelling ultrastrong cavity-QED interactions in realistic photonic media.